javabuild/builder-parent/README.md

 To test the plugin, de a "mvn install" on the projects in this order:

-   1. builder-api
+   1. javabuild-api
-   1. builder-maven-plugin
+   1. javabuild-maven-plugin

 Then to use the plugin in your project:

    1. declare the plugin in the project's pom.xml
-   1. add dependency to builder-api
+   1. add dependency to javabuild-api
    1. create a folder "src/build/java"
    1. create classes and use the annotations